vtempest/ai-broker-trading-agent/content/docs/(index)/risk-disclosure.md

-IT IS IMPORTANT THAT YOU READ AND FULLY UNDERSTAND THE FOLLOWING RISKS OF TRADING AND INVESTING IN YOUR SELF-DIRECTED ROBINHOOD FINANCIAL ACCOUNT.
+IT IS IMPORTANT THAT YOU READ AND FULLY UNDERSTAND THE FOLLOWING RISKS OF TRADING AND INVESTING IN YOUR SELF-DIRECTED Auto Investment Broker ACCOUNT.
 Use of Self-Directed Trading Accounts.
 All Customer Accounts are self-directed.
-Accordingly, unless Robinhood Financial clearly identifies a communication as an individualized recommendation, Customers are solely responsible for any and all orders placed in their Accounts and understand that all orders entered by them are based on their own investment decisions or the investment decisions of their duly authorized representative or agent.
-Consequently, any Customer of Robinhood Financial agrees that, unless otherwise agreed to in writing, neither Robinhood Financial nor any of its employees, agents, principals or representatives:
+Accordingly, unless Auto Investment Broker clearly identifies a communication as an individualized recommendation, Customers are solely responsible for any and all orders placed in their Accounts and understand that all orders entered by them are based on their own investment decisions or the investment decisions of their duly authorized representative or agent.
+Consequently, any Customer of Auto Investment Broker agrees that, unless otherwise agreed to in writing, neither Auto Investment Broker nor any of its employees, agents, principals or representatives:
 ● provide investment advice in connection with a Customer Account;
 ● recommend any security, transaction or order;